Here are some of the key projects we are pursuing.

-As part of the effort, we are compiling data on the publicly available financial reports each diocese provides for its people.
+As part of the effort, we compile data on the publicly available financial reports each diocese provides for its people.
 We also work with Michael Ryan, whose book Nonfeasance: The Remarkable Failure of the Catholic Church to Protect Its Primary Source of Income examines the failure to consistently protect Sunday collections and describes the methods that can provide such protection.
 (Nonfeasance is available by clicking this BOOKS link and then clicking the Nonfeasance icon (it's on the top row at the right).

 Roles for Women in the Church—When will our Church open the door to women deacons?
 Pious assurances aside, we all know women remain “behind the curtain” in the Church, not validated in their own pastoral charisms.
 Restoring the female diaconate is a start, and that’s where we’ll focus our attention: educating Catholics about a tradition lost and sorely needed in the Church today.
 Please read VOTF's white paper, Women Deacons: How Long Will It Take the Church to Open This Door, and you'll find a useful bibliography by clicking here.

 Ordination of Married Catholics—Why won’t the Church ordain married Catholic men?
 Pastoral provisions allow ordination of married ministers who convert from other faith traditions.
 Why shouldn’t we offer the same option to Catholic men?
 Returning to the ordination of married men is especially critical when vocations to the celibate priesthood are declining and our parishes are closing.
-VOTF recently developed a petition requesting the U.S. Conference of Bishops to allow a "Pastoral Provision" allowing married Catholic men to be ordained in similar fashion to ordination of converted married Protestant ministers.
+VOTF has developed a petition requesting the U.S. Conference of Bishops to allow a "Pastoral Provision" allowing married Catholic men to be ordained in similar fashion to ordination of converted married Protestant ministers.
 Get all the ingredients you need to take action by clicking here.

 Clericalism & Celibacy—VOTF has identified clericalism as a major contributor to many of the Church's problems.
 We are not alone in that assessment.
 Pope Francis also has called for reforms that address the ills of clericalism.
 On our clericalism web page you will find links to important VOTF papers on Clerical Culture Among Roman Catholic Diocesan Clergy, A Brief History of Celibacy and Mandatory Celibacy: Time to Discuss Its Flaws.